-no public kisses or you go to jail... almost 8 years agoAnswered by Marc via Travellr.com
+no public kisses or you go to jail... about 8 years agoAnswered by Marc via Travellr.com

 Dubai, part of the UAE, is a muslim country.
 Muslims are banned from buying or drinking alcohol.
 Ex-pat's living in UAE need to obtain a license to consume alcohol.
 But for the sake of the economy this does not apply to the 10-million tourists who visit each year.... as long as you consume your drink in a western hotel, restaurant, bar or nightclub.
 It used to be thought that drinking in a private home was legal, but recent events indicate it may not be (stay at the hotel bar).